 At Harri, we respect your privacy, and we understand the importance of the information you entrust to us.
 This Fair Processing Notice describes our practices concerning the information we collect from you when you visit our website and how we will use your personal data when you create profile on Harri.

 When you create a Harri profile, you will be automatically included in our Talent Community.
 Being part of our Talent Community allows us to send you jobs that you might be interested in and it also makes your profile searchable and contactable by employers who can invite you to apply for positions.
+You can’t create a Harri profile without being included in the Talent Community

 When you visit our website, we will record your computer's IP address, unique mobile device identifier, browser type, ISP or carrier name, and the URL of the last webpage you visited before visiting our website.
 This information gives us insights on how our users use our site and our services.
 We use this information to ensure that our service continues to appeal to our users and to monitor overall usage trends, metrics, page views, etc.